Sheridan-Stable/bursty-term-measure/README.md

 The subset of 417 (out of 989) stopwords occurring in the GENIA data is used in an exploratory analysis described below.
 No preprocessing is required.

-## GENIA Data Numerical Experiments
+## GENIA Term Coprus Numerical Experiment Tables

-### IDF vs. ICF Plot

-Run the `genia/2-figure/figure-1.ipynb` notebook to generate the plot of Figure 1 from the manuscript.

 ### GENIA Term Corpus Summary Statistics

-To reproduce the GENIA Term corpus summary statistics of Table 3 from the manuscript, run the relevalnt code blocks in the `genia/3-tables/tables.ipynb` notebook.
+To reproduce the GENIA Term corpus summary statistics of Table 3 from the manuscript, run the relevalnt code blocks in the `genia/2-tables/tables.ipynb` notebook.
 Data used fof the table is output to the `genia/3-tables/table-3` folder.

-### Term Burstiness Score Evaluation
+### Term Dispersion Measure Evaluation

-To reproduce performance evaluation results from Table 4 from the manuscript, run the relevalnt code blocks in the `genia/3-tables/tables.ipynb` notebook.
-This will generate the IDF, ICF, Chi-square test, Church Gale (CG), Irvine and Callison-Burch (ICB), Derivation of Proportions (DoP), Chi-square test, and Residual ICF (RICF) term burstiness scores.
-Data used for the table is output directly to the `genia/3-tables/table-4` folder.
+To reproduce performance evaluation results from Tables 5-7 and Tables A1-A3 from the manuscript, run the relevalnt code blocks in the `genia/2-tables/tables.ipynb` notebook.
+This will generate mean P@k, R@k, and F1@k scores together with standard deviations for the IDF, ICF, Chi-square test, Church Gale (CG), Irvine and Callison-Burch (ICB), Derivation of Proportions (DoP), and Residual ICF (RICF) term dispersion measures.
+Data used for the tables is output directly to the `genia/2-tables/table-x` folders, where `x=5,6,7,a1,a2,a3`.

+To reproduce the RBO similarity score results from Tables 8 and 9, run the relevalnt code blocks in the `genia/3-tables/tables.ipynb` notebook.
+Data used for the tables is output directly to the `genia/2-tables/table-8` and `genia/2-tables/table-9` folders, respectively.

 ### Stopwords Exploratory Analysis

-Run the relevant code blocks in the `genia/3-tables/tables.ipynb` notebook to reproduce the results of the stopwords analysis in Tables 5 and 6 from the manuscript.
-Data used for the tables is output directly to the `genia/3-tables/table-5` and `genia/3-tables/table-6` folders, respectively.
+Run the relevant code blocks in the `genia/2-tables/tables.ipynb` notebook to reproduce the results of the stopwords analysis in Tables 10 and 11 from the manuscript.
+Data used for the tables is output directly to the `genia/2-tables/table-10` and `genia/2-tables/table-11` folders, respectively.

+## GENIA Term Coprus Numerical Experiment Figures

+Manuscript figures were generated in R. Associated R Notebooks may be run in R Studio.

+### IDF vs. ICF Scatterplot

+Run the `genia/2-figure/figure-1/figure-1.Rmd` R Markdown notebook to generate the scatterplot of Figure 1 from the manuscript.

+### Baseline Measures vs. RICF Scatterplots

+Run the `genia/2-figure/figure-2/figure-2.Rmd` R Markdown notebook to generate the scatterplots of Figure 2 from the manuscript.

 ## Citation
 If you find anything useful please cite our work using:
 ```
-@misc{SarriaHurtado2024,
+@misc{SarriaHurtado2026,
   author = {Samuel Sarria Hurtado and Paul Sheridan and Todd Mullen and Uyen Lai and Taku Onodera and Gurjit S. Randhawa and Aitazaz A. Farooque},
-  title = {A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Terminology Extraction},
+  title = {A Heuristic Approach to Term Dispersion Quantification with Applications to Domain-Specific Terminology Extraction},
-  year = {2024},
+  year = {2026},
   eprint = {arXiv:XXXX.XXXXX}
 }
 ```